abatten/abatten.github.io/_tutorials/submitting_jobs_on_ozstar.md

 ## Writing and Submitting A Job
 Submitting a job on OzSTAR is a two step process:

 1) First you have to request resources from OzSTAR.
 This will normally include the amount of memory you need, the number of CPUs you want to use and how long you expect to be using the resources.
 This step is called a ''resource request".
-An example resource request using English could be:
+An example resource request using english could be:
 *<center>"I want to use 200 MB of memory on 1 CPU core for 2 hours".</center>*

 2) The second step is where you say what you want these resources to be doing.
 This includes specifying what software is needed, which scripts you want to run, and how to execute them.
 This step is called the 'job step'.
 An example job step could be: